Adapting to climate change

 Adaptation Reporting Power

-We regularly submit a report to the Department for Environment, Food and Rural Affairs under the voluntary Adaptation Reporting Power, including a comprehensive Asset Climate Risk Assessment.
+We regularly submit a report to the Department for Environment, Food and Rural Affairs under the voluntary Adaptation Reporting Power (ARP), including a comprehensive Climate Risk Assessment.

-Our most recent report (March 2022) includes our most detailed assessment yet of the current and future predicted effects of climate change on our infrastructure, colleagues and customers.
+Our most recent submission under the 4th reporting round, known as ARP4 and published in December 2024, includes our most detailed assessment yet of the current and future predicted effects of climate change on our assets, services, colleagues and customers.

-The climate risk assessment results were used as a baseline for our adaptation plan.
-It sets out how we are managing, and will continue to reduce, climate risks to people and our infrastructure.
+Our ARP3 climate risk assessment results were used as a baseline for our Climate Change Adaptation Plan.
+It sets out how we are managing and will continue to reduce our climate risks, and adapt to climate change.

 Task Force on Climate-related Financial Disclosures (TCFD)